Looking for some easy, crowd-pleasing recipes? Read on for some tips, tricks and recipes to help you feed a large group on a budget.

 3. Consider food allergies and special diets.

-When you’re meal planning, it might not cross your mind if you select three dishes that all contain cheese or dairy.
+When you’re meal planning, allergens might not cross your mind and you end up selecting three dishes that all contain cheese or other dairy.
 But the guest with the food allergy will notice right away, especially when their dinner options are greatly reduced.
 Keep in mind how you can make your meal friendly to everyone, at least for a few courses.

 Some things may surprise you!
 Nowadays when it seems that we’re much more aware of food allergies than we were twenty years ago, there are still some things that might throw you for a loop.

 We once knew guys with very unique food preferences and allergies.
 Neither ate vegetables.
-One due to health issues, they other due to preferences.
-If I had served a giant salad bar, they might have found themselves with slim pickings.
+One due to health issues, the other due to preferences.
+If I had served only a giant salad bar, they might have found themselves with slim pickings.